Southern Oregon University: Hannon Library

 The library was named after Oregon state senator Lenn Hannon after he secured $20 million in government bonds and $3.5 million in private support.
 The Hannon Library finished construction in 2005.
-The Oregon State Board of Higher Education initially named the library The Lenn and Dixie Hannon Library but the facility's name was later changed to The Hannon Library.
+The Oregon State Board of Higher Education initially named the library The Lenn and Dixie Hannon Library, but the facility's name was later changed to The Hannon Library.
 The project almost doubled the size of the existing library and created much-needed room to expand publications and collections.
 The library also received many technological advancements that provide long-term value for the community.

 Publications

-The Siskiyou, a student-edited university paper staffed by student reporters and photographers.
-It is published online periodically during the academic year.
+The Siskiyou, a student-edited university paper staffed by student reporters and photographers, is published online periodically during the academic year.
 The print edition of The Siskiyou began in 1926, and its editorial staff pioneered the shift to an entirely online student newspaper in January 2012.
 The Siskiyou received top honors in the Oregon Newspaper Publishers Association's Collegiate Newspaper Contest in 2009 and 2018.

-SOU News, an online “news portal” managed by the university's Marketing and Communications office, launched in September 2018.
+SOU News, an online "news portal" managed by the university's Marketing and Communications office, launched in September 2018.
 It publishes several staff-written stories each week about SOU news and events, and provides daily links to stories about SOU from external media.

-Campus life
+Student life

 Many of the majors offered at the university have associated clubs.
 There are clubs for hobbies, sports and music, and for support for multiculturalism.
 Southern Oregon University students are involved in community arts.
 Outside magazine rated Southern Oregon University one of the top 20 schools in the U.S. where students can hit the books and the backcountry.

-The Princeton Review named SOU one of the most environmentally responsible colleges in the U.S. and Canada.
-SOU became the original Bee Campus USA in 2015 and in 2018 it was named the nation's top pollinator-friendly college by the Sierra Club, as part of its annual “Cool Schools” rankings.
+The Princeton Review named SOU one of the most environmentally responsible colleges in the U.S. and Canada in 2016.
+SOU became the original Bee Campus USA in 2015 and in 2018 it was named the nation's top pollinator-friendly college by the Sierra Club, as part of its annual "Cool Schools" rankings.
 The university was recognized by the American Association of State Colleges and Universities as the 2019 recipient of AASCU's Excellence and Innovation Award for comprehensive sustainability and sustainable development.

 Student activities and support are supplemented by a number of resource centers on campus.
 The Women's Resource Center, Student Sustainability Center, Commuter Resource Center and Queer Resource Center all provide services, resources and events for their respective communities.
-The university is represented on the board of directors of the Oregon Student Association and SOU's own 15-member Board of Trustees includes one student member.
+The university is represented on the board of directors of the Oregon Student Association and SOU's 15-member board of trustees includes one student member.

-There are several Residence Halls on campus, as well as family housing complexes.
+There are several residence halls on campus, as well as family housing complexes.